MUCollective/mucollective.github.io/README.md

 * (optional) __bestPaper__ and __honorable__ - true or false.
 You can also skip it.
 * (optional) __github__ and __supplementary__ - You can also skip it.
 * (optional) __additionals__ - additional links and a name to show.
 You can also skip it.
+* To get citation: access the original publisher's website to get the Bibtex (strongly recommended) and APA format (optional).
+  - As long as you have DOI, details other than authors, year, title, venue are not required.
+  - For Bibtex, use [this tool](https://flamingtempura.github.io/bibtex-tidy/index.html) to standardize.

 Now,